Male Breast Reduction

 How is Male Breast Reduction Performed?

 In many cases, surgical excision is the best solution to remove excess glandular tissue, fat, and skin.
-Dr. Joe performs this procedure on an outpatient basis under general anesthesia.
-During your consultation, he will thoroughly discuss your aesthetic goals with you to provide an optimal cosmetic outcome.
+Dr. Joe and Dr. Chopra perform this procedure on an outpatient basis under general anesthesia.
+During your consultation, they will thoroughly discuss your aesthetic goals with you to provide an optimal cosmetic outcome.
 Liposuction techniques may act as an alternative or complement to surgical excision, depending on whether your gynecomastia is caused by excess localized fat and/or excess glandular tissue.
 In cases where gynecomastia is caused by fatty tissue alone, liposuction may be enough to achieve the desired results.
 Surgical male breast reduction generally takes around one hour to complete.

 What is Recovery for Male Breast Reduction Like?

 For men treated with CoolSculpting®, there is virtually no downtime following the in-office procedure and you can make an immediate return to normal activities.
 Patients who have undergone surgical operation can expect some degree of temporary bruising and swelling.
-Individuals usually return to work and normal activities within a week; however, strenuous exercise or taxing labor should be avoided until cleared by Dr. Joe.
-He may recommend that you wear a pressure garment for three to six weeks to avoid sun exposure and allow the skin to adjust to its new contours.
+Individuals usually return to work and normal activities within a week; however, strenuous exercise or taxing labor should be avoided until cleared by your plastic surgeon.
+Dr. Joe or Dr. Chopra may recommend that you wear a pressure garment for three to six weeks to avoid sun exposure and allow the skin to adjust to its new contours.
 Some scarring in the incision areas may be initially visible, but these marks usually fade and improve as the healing process progresses.
 Ideally, this scarring should be protected from sun exposure for at least six months.